The nurses and hospice staff kept asking me if I wanted them to give Michelle a bath.

 As they prepared to give my wife her sponge bath, I was equally scared, and nervous.

 She was teetering on sixty pounds at this point.
 So fragile.
 So close to the end.

 They told me they were about to begin, so I went and sat on the couch in her room, just about ten feet from the hospice bed which had now become her home.

 “They’re about to give her a bath,” I said.
 Frazzled.

 “Oh,” she said back.

 I gently shook my head, as to show her my concern.

-As I looked over, I could see the one nurse removing Michelle’s shirt, while the other nurse closed the curtain.
+As I looked over, I could see one of the nurses removing Michelle’s shirt, while the other nurse closed the curtain.